 - Lost wages and any impact on future earning capacity

 - Any adjustments required in your home related to your continued care

 - Property damage

-While economic damages can be easier to calculate, a person’s emotional trauma following a car accident will vary per case.
-These injuries may take many years to heal and are more challenging to estimate as they are subjective.
+Non-economic damages are more difficult to calculate than economic damages.
+For example, emotional injuries may take many years to heal and are more challenging to value, as they are subjective.

 - Pain and suffering